Stephanevg/Stephanevg.github.io/_posts/2019-04-12-DATA-How-To-Write-powershell-Modules-with-classes.md

 A class does **not** have any comment based help.
 On the other hand, people that want to keep using `import-module` are limited to using functions only, since classes and Enums are **not** loaded into the session with that command.

-# So how to get the best of the both worlds?
+# how to get the best of the both worlds?

 First, let's list all the positive points that we would like to have as user based on our comparaison from above.